Panzerschrek/U-00DC-Sprache/source/cpp_header_converter/README.md

 Run the tool with provided input and output file names.
 Specify C (or C++) compiler-specific options after --.

-Result Ü file will include declarations for all functions, types and some define-constants, including declarations from included files.
+The result Ü file will include declarations for functions, types and some define-constants, including declarations from included files.
 Alternatively it is possible to disable taking declarations from included files via *--skip-declarations-from-includes* option.
 Also it's possible to add imports section into result file, using option *--force-import*.